stevinc/TheColorOutOfSpace/README.md

 # The color out of space: learning self-supervised representations for Earth Observation imagery
-This repository contains the PyTorch code for the paper:
+This repository contains the PyTorch code for the colorization phase explained in the paper:

 **<a href="https://arxiv.org/abs/2006.12119">The color out of space: learning self-supervised representations for Earth Observation imagery</a>**